 NOTE 4 DETAILED NOTES ON ALL FUNDS

 Receivables

-Receivables as of December 31, 2017 and 2016 for the fund's individual major funds in the aggregate are as follows.
+Receivables as of December 31, 2019 and 2018 for the fund in the aggregate are as follows.
 In the opinion of management the year end receivables are collectible, thus, an allowance for uncollectible accounts is not required.